 The Main ID Register is:

-Figure 3.1 shows the bit arrangement of the Main ID Register.
+Figure 3.9 shows the arrangement of bits in the register.

 The contents of the Main ID Register depend on the specific implementation.
-Table 3.4 shows how the bit values correspond with the Main ID Register functions.
+Table 3.4 lists the bit functions of the Main ID Register.

 Primary part number

-If an Opcode_2 value corresponding to an non-implemented or reserved ID register with CRm equal to c0 and Opcode_1 = 0 is encountered, the system control coprocessor returns the value of the Main ID Register.
+If the processor encounters an Opcode_2 value corresponding to an unimplemented or reserved ID register with CRm = c0 and Opcode_1 = 0, the system control coprocessor returns the value of the Main ID Register.

-To access the Main ID Register, read CP15 with:
+To access the Main ID Register you read CP15 with:

 CRn set to c0

 CRm set to c0

 For more information about the processor features, see c0, Core feature ID registers.